bengfarrell/gourmez-blog/content/blog/2025-07-09-buffalo-bills.md

 ![buffalo bill's chicken sandwich](https://thegourmez-wpmedia.s3.amazonaws.com/2025/7/buffalo-bills+(12).jpg)

 He always upgrades to those sweet potato waffle fries.
 I opt for the garlic fries, if I want to go for the upsell.
 Most often, we split a pizza and a salad.
 I give Buffalo Bill’s props for some of the best salads I’ve had at brewpubs.
-Yes, they have a standard caesar, but they also offer great options like the Del Fuego Salad.
+Yes, they have a standard caesar, but they also offer great options like the Del Fuego.

 ![buffalo bill's del fuego salad](https://thegourmez-wpmedia.s3.amazonaws.com/2025/7/buffalo-bills+(2).jpg)